VijayRod/demo/aks/servicemesh-istio/enable-istio-addon.md

 3. If Istio's features are no longer required for a namespace, say with the name "default", run `kubectl label namespace default istio.io/rev-` to remove the sidecar injection.

-### Verify pod connectivity is fine
+### Optionally, verify connectivity between pods in the annotated namespace(s)

-To verify pod connectivity, follow the steps below:
+To confirm connectivity between pods in the annotated namespace(s), you can either use curl to access your own pods/deployments or follow the steps outlined below.
+Note that it is crucial to create <ins>new</ins> pods/deployments rather than using existing ones.

 1. Create another pod and ensure you are able to connect.
 Run the following commands and verify the "hello" and "nginx" pods are in the Running status:
     ```bash